1337Core/preloadify/README.md

 ## Preloadify

+(This is in development and is not finished yet)

 Preloadify uses preloading to to make the web faster.
 It preloads links on mouse hover and makes them instantly available when you click them.
 This way, you can navigate faster through the web.

 ## Credits: